Shair13/CharityApp/readme.md

 ![Home Page](images/home_page.png)

 This is the initial page that anyone can access.
-By scrolling down you can check how many bags and donations has been given to foundations, how the process works and you can decide to register.
+By scrolling down you can check how many bags and donations have been given to foundations, how the process works and you can decide to register.

 ![Bags Counter](images/counter.png)

-You can also check foundations which whom we are working with.
+You can also check foundations we are working with.

 ![Foundations](images/fundations.png)